wp-plugins/wp-easycart/readme.txt

 == Changelog ==
 NOTE: ALWAYS BACKUP THE products, design, and connection FOLDERS IN YOUR PLUGIN.
+= 2.1.18 =
+* Fix - Removed printing of output from UPS, bug from last version.
+* Fix - Various admin updates.
+* UPDATE - Pricing has changed and is reflected in the plugin.
 = 2.1.17 =
 * Improvement - We have improved and minimized the css and js that is used in our new/upcoming themes.
 This will mean less load on your server when regenerating files, a faster plugin update, and easier editing of css.
 * Improvement - UPS, USPS, Australia Post, and DHL now validate the user's address and tell them if they have an error in their entry.